Kielx/Sunnyside/README.md

 # Sunnyside agency landing page

-A nice looking landing page for creative agency created with React and Tailwind CSS.
+A nice-looking landing page for a creative agency created with React and Tailwind CSS.
+Thanks to Tailwind I managed to code this from 0 to working in little more than 24 hours.

 ## Table of contents